Hykiinyte/cybears10402.github.io/README.md

 # cybears10402.github.io
 The official website of the Team 10402 of the FIRST Robotics Competition, the Cy-Bears.

-~ Website Features
+# Website Features
-Our team info or something
+  - Our team info or something
+  - More stuff
+  - Yes